 Our inflation is notably low, compared to say a country in a crisis like Venezuela.
-Their inflation rate is expected to reach 8 million per cent this year – so g’luck to the poor chaps there trying to buy the basics.
+Their inflation rate was 9,986% in 2010 – so g’luck to the poor chaps there trying to buy the basics.

 Inflation isn’t a trivial thing – and it’s also not necessarily bad.
 A small amount of inflation (1-2 per cent) keeps things ticking over.
 Deflation (the opposite of inflation) can be a bad thing – over here if you want to nerd out.